 - Once that's done, you need to remove any and all Google Accounts from the phone or tablet.
 That's also done in the settings — look for a section labeled Accounts.
 With an account selected, look for a delete or remove option, usually hidden behind the three little dots in the top corner of the screen.

 - When you've made sure all of the Google accounts have been erased, you can then factory reset your phone or tablet through the device settings.

-On phones running Android 6 Marshmallow or later there shouldn't be any problems as long as you choose to factory reset your phone through its settings.
+On modern Android phones, there shouldn't be any problems as long as you choose to factory reset your phone through its settings.
 This will automatically remove all the associated accounts in a way that "frees" the phone from FRP.
 If you try to reset a phone through the bootloader, FRP will kick in, and it can't be set back up without the previous account's password.

 If you've forgotten to turn off FRP and send a phone to someone else, you'll likely need to help them get it set up.
 This means giving them access to your Google account password.
 The only other reasonable option is to have it returned so you can do it yourself.

 If you choose to let someone know your Google credentials, do it while you are on the phone with them.
-Give them the password to your account and have them verify that it worked and they are able to continue the setup process.
+Give them the password to your account and have them verify that it worked, and they can continue the setup process.
 Then immediately change your Google account password, as well as any other accounts that might have been using the same password.

 Remember to not erase or delete the Google account from another phone for 72 hours after you've done this!
 If you try, you may be locked out of your account and need to speak with someone at Google to resolve everything.